nikitavoloboev/small-workflows/todo-task/readme.md

 # TODO Task - [Download](https://github.com/nikitavoloboev/small-workflows/blob/master/todo-task/TODO%20Task.alfredworkflow?raw=true)
-> Write a task and display it in middle of screen.
+> Write a task and display it on TouchBar, in middle of screen or menu bar.

 ## Why use this?
 I use this workflow to create (or update) my current **active TODO**.